-There are now 2.3 billion people in their community.
-And 1.2 billion people accessing their apps daily.
+There are now 2.41 billion monthly active users on Facebook.
 With 3rd quarter advertising revenue on Facebook jumping by 56% to $7 billion dollars.
 Although worldwide advertising spend is sitting at around $542 billion.
 The missed generation marketing opportunity by brands is staggering.

 Instagram has over 52% of the world's youth connected to their platform daily.
 With e-commerce capability being released this year!

 Facebook Messenger has 1.3 billion monthly active users.

 The fastest growing demographic on social is the baby boomer!
 Because all the other generations are already there.
 And generation marketing has now shifted to social.